 - Once the muffins are completely frozen, place them into freezer-safe bags or containers to keep until ready.

 Since pumpkin is in season, you’re probably in need of more pumpkin recipes, am I right?
-I’ve got what you need!
-And, since I love pumpkin so dang much, I, of course, have more healthy pumpkin recipes for you.
-Because it’s good to have pumpkin recipes on hand during Fall, but it’s better to have HEALTHY pumpkin recipes.
+And, since I love pumpkin so dang much, I, of course, have got what you need!

 Healthy Pumpkin Recipes For Fall